rebelsky/csc207c/_mps/matrices.md

 We should also include a few more standard methods.

-`Array2D clone()`
+`Matrix clone()`
   : Make a clone of the object.
 (May share references to the
     underlying values.)

 `equals(Object other)`
-  : Determine if another object is the same as this two-dimensional array.
+  : Determine if another object is the same as this matrix.

 That seems like enough for now.